reillysiemens/tuckersiemens.com/content/posts/application-prohibited-internationally.md

 already deprecated in 1997.
 Also, [`Date.toISOString`][date_toisostring] wasn't introduced until ECMAScript 5 in 2009.
 If this code _was_ written in 2006, [`Temporal`][temporal] wouldn't be a [twinkle in someone's eye][maggiepint] for another decade, let alone a [TC39] proposal.
-If these devs were facing pressure from a front-end team to make their API accessible to JavaScript in 2006, then their options weren't great.
+Devs facing any pressure from a front-end team to make their API accessible to JavaScript in 2006 didn't have stellar options.
 At least they used the common glue of RFC 1123 which was still a relevant standard.

 ## Why Set the Thread Culture?